 1. Ignore the threat of power surges.

 If you’re like most people, you probably associate power surges with lightning.
 Well, you might be right but not entirely.
 While it’s true that lightning does cause electrical surges, the damage is so extensive that it might fry your home’s electrical system.

-The main culprits behind electrical surges in the house are other electrical devices, especial those that are power hungry.
+The main culprits behind electrical surges in the house are other electrical devices, especially those that are power-hungry.
 You might have noticed the lights in the home flickering after turning on or off a powerful device.
 That is likely to happen when using a powerful device such as your home’s AC unit.

-Naturally, everyone wants to get the best of their phone, and that includes getting their battery to last you a long time.
-Most people freak out when their phones and computers drop from holding charges with only a few hours or minutes.
+Naturally, everyone wants to get the best out of their phone, and that includes getting their battery to last them a long time.
+Most people freak out when their phones and computers drop from holding charges in only a few hours or minutes.
 You should know that electric batteries are built that way.

 3. Keep electronics in well-ventilated areas.